 Drews explained that the company offers education and career fairs for internal candidates who may be interested and support once they get in.

-“I believe that there’s no better way to learn than through an apprenticeship,” she said.
+“I believe that there’s no better way to learn than through an apprenticeship,” said Drews.
 “You are provided so much guidance, mentorship and fellowship through the program.”Tina Drews, Director of Talent Development

 A step toward the future